Catching rays in a solar-powered car at CES in Las Vegas

 He waited in line to sit in the cab of a car that runs on the sun, a vehicle Aptera Motors said is expected to hit the road and the market later this year.

-Aptera CEO Chris Anthony told Channel 13 he thinks Las Vegas is one location in the world that could benefit from such a technology, since fair weather is abundant.
+Aptera CEO Chris Anthony says he thinks Las Vegas is one location in the world that could benefit from such a technology, since fair weather is abundant.

 Aptera Motors is one of the many companies at CES this week with sustainability at the core of their technology.
-Spokesperson Patrick Pannett told Channel 13 it's important to many conference goers.
+Spokesperson Patrick Pannett told Scripps News Las Vegas it's important to many conference goers.

-"It's a story of convergence where we are solving the world's challenges [like] sustainability," Pannett, Senior Director of Industry and Policy Communication, told Channel 13 Anchor Joe Moeller.
+"It's a story of convergence where we are solving the world's challenges [like] sustainability," Pannett said.

+This story was originally published by Geneva Zoltek at Scripps News Las Vegas.